Tiberriver256/Tiberriver256.GitHub.io/_posts/2022-11-08-Constraints-Are-Good.md

 This doesn't sound like much fun anymore does it?

-## Technologies aren't the only thing that drifts
+## Technologies aren't the only thing that drift

 There are other things that change over time within a project and when applications are smaller devs will be much more likley to make these types of changes: